 Whitecroft supplied lighting to eight of the ten centres; Harrogate Convention Centre, Glasgow Conference Centre, Manchester Central Convention Complex, Cardiff Principality Stadium, Royal London Hospital, Christie’s Hospital, Royal Preston Hospital and Alderley Park Conference Centre.

 A number of the venues selected to be Nightingale Centres were large, cavernous spaces never intended for clinical use, which created a new set of challenges for Whitecroft.

 But as a UK manufacturer, Whitecroft holds lighting inventory in stock, and was able to quickly review what was available, and draw on its long experience of lighting healthcare to select and adapt products accordingly.

 Three lighting solutions that incorporated wall fixed up-lighting, as opposed to the usual hospital ceiling down-lighting, were adapted, giving the NHS and its contractors some flexibility for each Nightingale environment.

 Some of these adaptations included customising lighting brackets and bodies to aid access for disinfecting for infection control, and LED with a high Ra number for truer colour, which assists in the diagnosis and assessment of patients as it presents a truer more natural skin tone.

-In total 5,000 bespoke bedhead luminaires were designed, sampled, approved and released into volume manufacture within three days of initial enquiry.
+In total 5,000 bespoke bedhead luminaires were designed, approved, released into volume manufacture and installed on site, within just five days of the initial enquiry.

 Pictured from left to right: John Earley, Specials Product Design Manager, Karen Bramman, Healthcare Director and Richard Williams, Commercial Manager